sublimetext-io/docs.sublimetext.io/docs/reference/settings.md

 `result_file_regex` and `result_line_regex`
 : Regular expressions used to extract error information from some output dumped into a view or output panel.
-Follows the same rules as [error capturing][] in build systems.
+Follows the same rules as [error capturing in build systems][exec-args].

 `result_base_dir`
 : Folder to start looking for offending files based on information